wsoll/notes/3-1-asyncio.md

 ```

 1. time.sleep() is a synchronous function that blocks event loop.
 As a result every call is sequential.
-2. The loop should be stopped within 15 seconds, however the event loop is blocked for the sleep time.
+2. The loop should be stopped within 15 seconds (call later -> loop.stop), however the event loop is blocked for the sleep time.

 To resolve the issue dedicated asynchronous sleep method that respects event loop has to be applied: